Piping Cost Estimation Calculator

 What is the 1500 rule in piping?
 The “1500 rule” is often used to estimate frictional pressure drop in pipes.
 It states that the pressure drop in pounds per square inch (PSI) per 100 feet of pipe can be roughly estimated as 1500 divided by the pipe’s inside diameter in inches.

-See also Residential Cost Segregation Calculator
+See also Swine Feed Cost calculator

 How much does a pipeline cost per diameter inch mile?
 The cost of a pipeline per diameter-inch-mile can vary widely depending on factors like material, location, and project complexity.
 As a rough estimate, it can range from several thousand dollars to several million dollars per diameter-inch-mile.